steveloughran/kerberos_and_hadoop/sections/kerberos_the_madness.md

 # Foundational Concepts

 What is the problem that Hadoop security is trying to address?
+Securing Hadoop.

 Apache Hadoop is "an OS for data".
 A Hadoop cluster can rapidly become the largest stores of data in an organisation.